samg/scottish-ruby-2014-notes/nonviolent-communication.md

 TAKEAWAYS

 1. Judgement is where violence starts.
 We all do it, but should be aware of the problems it causes.
 2. The root of judgements are feelings and the root of feelings are needs.
 3. observations, feelings, needs, requests
-4. Only on person in the conversation needs to understand this for it to work.
+4. Only one person in the conversation needs to understand this for it to work.

 Look up Linda Risen's talks as well.
 "How not to talk to your kids."